-Infection or complaint Recommended period to be kept away from school or nursery Scarlet fever Children can return to school 24 hours after commencing appropriate antibiotic treatment.
+Infection or complaint Recommended period to be kept away from school or nursery Ringworm Exclusion not needed once treatment has started.
+Scabies The infected child or staff member should be excluded until after the first treatment has been carried out.
+Scarlet fever Children can return to school 24 hours after commencing appropriate antibiotic treatment.
 If no antibiotics have been administered the person will be infectious for 2 to 3 weeks.
 If there is an outbreak of scarlet fever at the school or nursery, the health protection team will assist with letters and factsheet to send to parents or carers and staff.
 Slapped cheek syndrome, Parvovirus B19, Fifth's disease None (not infectious by the time the rash has developed).
 Bacillary Dysentery (Shigella) Microbiological clearance is required for some types of shigella species prior to the child or food handler returning to school.
 Diarrhoea and/or vomiting (Gastroenteritis) Children and adults with diarrhoea or vomiting should be excluded until 48 hours after symptoms have stopped and they are well enough to return.
 If medication is prescribed, ensure that the full course is completed and there is no further diarrhoea or vomiting for 48 hours after the course is completed.
 For some gastrointestinal infections, longer periods of exclusion from school are required and there may be a need to obtain microbiological clearance.
 For these groups, your local health protection team, school health advisor or environmental health officer will advise.
 If a child has been diagnosed with cryptosporidium, they should NOT go swimming for 2 weeks following the last episode of diarrhoea.
 Cryptosporidiosis Until 48 hours after symptoms have stopped.
-E. coli (verocytotoxigenic or VTEC) The standard exclusion period is until 48 hours after symptoms have resolved.
-However, some people pose a greater risk to others and may be excluded until they have a negative stool sample (for example, pre-school infants, food handlers, and care staff working with vulnerable people).
-The health protection team will advise in these instances.
-Food poisoning Until 48 hours from the last episode of vomiting and diarrhoea and they are well enough to return.
-Some infections may require longer periods (local health protection team will advise).